oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/theme_definition.md

 The execution of layout update file depends on its location in directory structure.
 First nesting level(relative to `layouts/`) set the **theme** for which this update is suitable(see `directory` option in theme config), the second level set the route name for which it suitable.
-If return back to the previous examples we may see, that for `oro-gold` theme `update1.yml` and `update2.yml` will be executed for each request, but `route_dependent_update.yml` will be executed only for page that has *route name* `oro_user_edit`.
+If return back to the previous examples we may see, that for the `oro-gold` theme `update1.yml` and `update2.yml` will be executed for every request, but `route_dependent_update.yml` will be executed only for page that has *route name* equals to `oro_user_edit`.